davidliyutong/davidliyutong.github.io/_pages/about.md

 ## Research Interests

-I am committed to implementing robots that assist in human labor and life and thus expert in building complex software-hardware combined robotic systems.
+I am committed to building complex robotic systems with integrated hardware and software to help humans work and live better.
 My main research interests are:

-- **Sensor Systems**: I developped an [MarkIt](https://sites.google.com/view/markit-virat/home) during Master.
-Our work [Capturing forceful interaction with deformable objects using a deep learning-powered stretchable tactile array](https://github.com/jeffsonyu/ViTaM) (accepted by **Nature Communication**) proposed a tactile glove with pressure sensing.
+- **Sensor Systems**: I developped a [MarkIt](https://sites.google.com/view/markit-virat/home) when I was taking my Master's.
+In [Capturing forceful interaction with deformable objects using a deep learning-powered stretchable tactile array](https://github.com/jeffsonyu/ViTaM), a paper accepted by **Nature Communication**, we proposed a tactile glove with pressure sensing.
 Currently, I am building a modular wireless IMU-based motion capture glove.
 - **Robot Learning**: I learned about all aspects of robotics learning while developping the bi-hand garment manipulation system [UniFolding: Towards Sample-efficient, Scalable, and Generalizable Robotic Garment Folding](https://unifolding.robotflow.ai/) (presented at **CoRL2023**).

-Also, I have a deep interest in these areas：
+Also, I have a deep interest in the following areas：

 - **Computer Vision**: Not only do I have extensive knowledge of traditional image and video processing algorithms, but I am also very familiar with 3D vision algorithms, multi-angle point cloud reconstruction depth cameras.
-- **Simulation**: I have experience with simulators such as PyBullet、Issaclab and contributes to [pyrfuniverse](https://github.com/robotflow-initiative/pyrfuniverse).
+- **Simulation**: I have experience with simulators such as PyBullet, Issaclab and have contributed to [pyrfuniverse](https://github.com/robotflow-initiative/pyrfuniverse).
 - **HPC & Networking**: I am interested in building intelligent data centers and server clusters, having been involved in [Towards an energy-efficient Data Center Network based on deep reinforcement learning](https://www.sciencedirect.com/science/article/abs/pii/S1389128622001220).

 ## Strengths